-- 22. We will answer your questions about our banking services. - 23.
-If you ask us for advice on any of our banking services, then we will: - a) give it to you through staff who are authorised and trained to give you that advice; or - b) refer you to someone else who can provide you with advice - for example: a lawyer, accountant, financial adviser or financial counsellor.
+- 23. If you ask us for advice on any of our banking services, then we will:

+a) give it to vo.... a) give it to you through staff who are authorised and trained to give you - b) refer you to someone else who can provide you with advice for example: a lawyer, accountant, financial adviser or financial counsellor.